awsdevopro/letsencrypt-companion-checker/README.md

 The host docker socket has to be bound inside this container too, this time to `/var/run/docker.sock`.

-### Step 3 - proxyed container(s) - Please go to the Step 4 part before running proxied container
+### Step 3 - proxyed container(s) - Must jump to the Step 4 before running proxied container.

 Once both **nginx-proxy** and **letsencrypt-nginx-proxy-companion** containers are up and running, start any container you want proxyed with environment variables `VIRTUAL_HOST` and `LETSENCRYPT_HOST` both set to the domain(s) your proxyed container is going to use.